 Memory Care & Music

 Within our brain, different areas form a network called the limbic system that is responsible for memory, emotion, and movement.
-According to ComForCare, listening to music lights up areas in this system that helps to stimulate cognitive function and promote self-regulation, perception, attention, and memory.
+According to ComForCare, listening to music lights up areas in this system that help to stimulate cognitive function and promote self-regulation, perception, attention, and memory.
 Additionally, music can help older adults maintain language, speech, creativity, and productivity – all important skills that assist in memory care.

 Mental Benefits of Music for Older Adults

 For older adults, isolation can greatly impact their quality of life, which can lead to depression and anxiety.
 Web MD notes that music can alleviate symptoms of stress, anxiety, and depression.
 Music helps people express themselves when words aren’t enough to explain how they feel.
-It also provides a medium to connect with one another.
+It also provides a medium to connect.
 Whether it’s connecting with grandkids over the most outrageous new genre of music, or sharing a memory associated with a song from your childhood with a caregiver, music promotions connection.

 At Trico LivingWell, our residents enjoy live concerts on a weekly basis in our dedicated theatre as part of our programming and activities.
 Our Active Body Active Mind Memory Care program also incorporates music to support older adults in our community living with dementia and other cognitive conditions.
 Interested in learning more?
 Book a tour with us today!
 You can also check out the activities our residents enjoy on a weekly basis here.